rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

-Run the SEISMIC-RNA workflow
+Main Workflow
 ========================================================================

-There are two points at which you can begin the workflow:
+There are two points from which you can begin the main workflow:

 - If you are starting from files of raw sequencing reads (FASTQ format), then begin at the step :ref:`wf_align`.